 MSC-Courses in Berlin & online

-As a “Trained Teacher” I teach meditation, mindfulness and self-compassion in English and German.
+As a “Certified Teacher” I teach meditation, mindfulness and self-compassion in English and German.
 The core offering is the MSC course “Mindful Self-Compassion” (MSC), which is available as a long 8-week course format (MSC) as well as a 6-week short program (SC-MSC-).
 Together with other teachers, I also offer various workshops on the topic of self-compassion.

 Due to the Corona pandemic, some of these courses currently take place ONLINE on the video platform ZOOM.
 Please check out the course pages to learn which MSC courses and meditation retreats are offered online and in presence personally on site in Berlin and surrounding areas.

 Courses ❋ MSC & The 3 Doors